 |Water Meter Size||MINIMUM MONTHLY CHARGE starting May 21, 2019|

 Recycled Water Rate Changes

 As of May 21, 2019, recycled water rates for general customers increased by 4.4%, from $3.58 per HCF to $3.74 per HCF.
 Industrial customer rates increased based on customer class.
 For more information, see the Recycled Water Rates page.

 The cost of treating sewage and capital projects at the RWF and within the City accounts for 64% of the sewer rate.
 The remainder of the sewer rate is to pay for the equipment and personnel to operate and maintain the City's sewer collection system.

 As of May 21, 2019, the residential monthly sewer charges increased by 2.7% from $42.91 per month to $44.07.

 Commercial and Industrial Rates

-Commercial and industrial rates for monthly sewer charges will see an average increase of 9.6% but be based on the flow and strength of the flow into the sewer system, based on their customer class.
+Commercial and industrial rates for monthly sewer rates will change based on the flow and strength of the flow into the sewer system, which is based on their customer class.
 Sewer rates for the various customer types can be found on the Sewer Rates page.